barklan/mipt.one-docker/README.md

  ```

  - prettify koravov form & change global background
- - display koravov and add links to books
+ - physics control panel separate page (koryavov, solutions, and labs)
+ - quote generator to the main page random every load on header
  - deploy a scraper to srv -> scrape something daily and add to a db through pipeline --> display database contents on user input
+ - blog on django?
  - train a PyTorch model as a test & and upload to perform inference live?